-- Audio Line Out: This jack, which is located on the rear connector panel, is used to send audio signals from the computer to external devices, such as headphones, stereo-powered speakers with built-in amplifiers, multimedia keyboards, or the Audio Line In jack on a stereo system. - Audio Line In: This jack, which is located on the rear connector panel, is used to send audio signals from an external device (such as a CD player or stereo) to the computer so that the signals can be recorded on the hard disk.
-(However, the input level must be reduced accordingly using the mixer provided in the computer operating system.) - Microphone: This jack, which is located on the front panel, is used to connect a microphone to the computer so that voice or other sounds can be recorded on the hard disk.
+- Audio Line In: This jack is used to send audio signals from an external device (such as a CD player or stereo) to the computer so that the signals can be recorded on the hard disk.
+(However, the input level must be reduced accordingly using the mixer provided in the computer operating system.) - Microphone: This jack is used to connect a microphone to the computer so that voice or other sounds can be recorded on the hard disk.
 This jack can also be used by speech-recognition software.